 The focus in our February European Smart Work Network session was on how work is experienced and supported in the new world of work, and looking at best practice and innovative ideas in this field.

-Tim Oldman, founder and CEO of the Leesman Index, the world’s foremost employee workplace experience assessment benchmark, in conversation with Philip Vanhoutte
+Tim Oldman, founder and CEO of the Leesman Index, the world’s foremost employee workplace experience assessment benchmark, was interviewed by European Smart Work Network Co-Founder Philip Vanhoutte

 Throughout the pandemic, Leesman has been conducting a homeworking experience survey to mirror its workplace experience surveys.
-The result is rich data (from more than 160,000 responses so far) to provide insights about the relative performance of home and office across a range of activities.
+The result is rich data (from more than 160,000 responses so far) to provide insights about the relative performance of home and office across a range of activities

 Setting up Michelin’s Virtual Work Platform: how it works and how it’s used

 Case Study from Guillaume Radenkovic, Global Head of Collaboration Services End User Experience